-Because SAD can sometimes be associated with depression (a condition for which medical supervision should be sought), there is a risk that presenting a device or treatment for SAD as being a treatment for depression could be seen to discourage essential medical treatment unless that treatment is carried out under the supervision of suitability qualified health professional (Rule 12.2).
+Because SAD is often associated with depression, the condition is considered by the ASA to be one for which medical supervision should be sought.
+As such, there is a risk that presenting a device or a therapy as a treatment for SAD could be seen to discourage essential treatment, unless that treatment is carried out under the supervision of a suitability qualified health professional (Rule 12.2).

 In 2019, the ASA considered advertising claims to treat SAD using vitamin D and UV exposure (through sunbeds).
 In that case the ASA ruled that because it had not seen evidence that the sunbed treatment was carried out under the supervision of a suitably qualified health professional, claims to treat that condition discouraged essential treatment for SAD (Unvilla Ltd, 6 November 2019).